 |---|---|---|---|---|

-| Native CRM integration | Free | 15-30 min | Simple one-way imports | Limited fields, scheduled (not real-time), one direction |
+| Native CRM integration | Free | 15-30 min | One-way imports | Limited fields, scheduled only, single direction |

-| Zapier or Make | $20-100/mo | 1-3 hours | No-code teams, moderate volume | Per-task pricing, limited error handling |
+| Zapier or Make | $20-100/mo | 1-3 hours | No-code teams, moderate volume | Per-task fees, limited error handling |

-| n8n custom workflow | $5-20/mo (hosting) | 4-8 hours | High volume, bidirectional, complex logic | Requires technical setup |
+| n8n custom workflow | $5-20/mo hosting | 4-8 hours | High volume, bidirectional, complex logic | Technical setup required |

 How do you build a no-code sync with Zapier or Make?